-Dolly Li an award-winning video journalist, producer, and correspondent who has played key roles in developing and launching several international digital publications, including Al Jazeera’s AJ+ English and AJ+ Español.
-She is currently the content director and co-founder of the South China Morning Post-incubated publication, Goldthread.
+Dolly Li an award-winning independent video journalist, producer, and correspondent.
+She has played key roles in developing and launching several international digital publications, including Al Jazeera’s AJ+ English and AJ+ Español.
+In 2018, she co-founded the digital publication, Goldthread, and served as its content director, leading editorial, creative, and social media strategy.
 Dolly has experience reporting domestically throughout the U.S. and internationally from Hong Kong, Taiwan, and mainland China.
 She navigates stories in Mandarin, Cantonese, and Spanish.

 As a visually-minded journalist, she pioneered a line of animated infographics, known as Infogifs, that recreated data visualizations for AJ+’s social media platforms.
 AJ+ became one of the first publishers to use GIPHY to disseminate news.
 Her illustration work has also appeared in the Washington Post and the Oxford American.

-In 2018, Dolly moved from Oakland to Hong Kong to create Goldthread, a publication incubated by SCMP, the 115-year-old English language newspaper of Hong Kong.
+In 2018, Dolly moved from Oakland to Hong Kong to create Goldthread, a publication incubated by the South China Morning Post, Hong Kong’s 115-year-old English language newspaper of record.
 Goldthread covers culture in Greater China and beyond for English-speaking audiences in video, text, and experimental multimedia formats.

 Dolly studied visual arts and economics at Rice University.
-She’s a Brooklyn native who has lived in Houston, Oakland, and now, Hong Kong.
+She’s currently based in her hometown of Brooklyn, NY.

 2018, Winner, Northern California Regional Emmy Award, Historic/Cultural-Feature Segment for “How Chop Suey Saved San Francisco's Chinatown"

 2018, Winner, Society of Professional Journalists, Longform Storytelling for series “Chinese Food: An All-American Cuisine”